ThoughtWorksInc/implicit-dependent-type/README.md

 # Implicit Dependent Type plugin

-**Implicit Dependent Type plugin** is a Scala compiler plugin that resolves implicit dependent types, especially useful when working with [Shapeless](https://github.com/milessabin/shapeless) or other type-level programming frameworks.
+**Implicit Dependent Type plugin** is a Scala compiler plugin that resolves dependent types from implicit type classes, especially useful when working with [Shapeless](https://github.com/milessabin/shapeless) or other type-level programming frameworks.

 This plugin provides a syntactic sugar that substitutes all `Foo[Bar]##Baz` with ```shapeless.the.`Foo[Bar]`.Baz```.